huggingface/diffusers/README.md

 ![model_diff_1_50](https://user-images.githubusercontent.com/23423619/171610307-dab0cd8b-75da-4d4e-9f5a-5922072e2bb5.png)

-**Schedulers**: Algorithm to sample noise schedule for both *training* and *inference*.
-Defines alpha and beta schedule, timesteps, etc..
+**Schedulers**: Algorithm to compute previous image according to alpha, beta schedule and to sample noise.
+Should be used for both *training* and *inference*.
 *Example: Gaussian DDPM, DDIM, PMLS, DEIN*

 ![sampling](https://user-images.githubusercontent.com/23423619/171608981-3ad05953-a684-4c82-89f8-62a459147a07.png)